 How to use two-way lookup formula in Excel?

-Two-way lookup will be used when you look up a value at the intersection corresponding to given row and column values.
-For instance, you have a table with multiple rows and column headers, and which value you want to lookup is the intersection at column 5-Jan and row AA-3 as below screenshot shown.
+A two-way lookup is used to find a value at the intersection of specified row and column headers.
+For example, if you have a table with multiple rows and column headers, a two-way lookup can find the value at the intersection of a specified row (e.g., "AA-3") and column (e.g., "5-Jan"), as shown in the screenshot below.
 This article will tell you how to use this two-way lookup formula in Excel.

 Two-way lookup with formulas

-To lookup the intersection of a given row and column, you need to follow below steps:
+To perform a two-way lookup for the intersection of a specified row and column, follow these steps:

 1. List the column and row headers you want to look up at, see screenshot: